carogaltier/medscheduler/docs/api-reference/randomness_and_noise.md

 ---

 ### Next steps

-- {doc}`appointments_table` — shows how stochastic variability influences the generated appointment outcomes.
+- Explore {doc}`appointments_table` to observe how random variation affects outcomes and scheduling.
-- {doc}`custom_columns` — demonstrates how the same noise parameter applies when sampling user-defined categorical columns.
+- See {doc}`custom_columns` for how the same noise parameter applies to user-defined categorical data.
+- You can also revisit {doc}`patient_demographics` to understand how noise shapes sampling distributions.